Skip to main content

 You must tell someone about your sea journey.
 Follow the Coastguard's rules for reporting your trip.

-You should wear a lifejacket at all times, and make sure to take at least two forms of communication with you in a watertight container, like a cellphone or radio.
+You should wear a lifejacket at all times.
+Make sure you take at least two forms of communication with you in a watertight container, like a cellphone or radio.

 In an emergency